-The Crime Victims Survey (CVS) has been conducted by the Queensland Government Statistician’s Office on behalf of the Queensland Police Service (QPS) since 1996.
-The survey is recommencing in 2014 after being suspended in 2012 and 2013.
+The Crime Victims Survey (CVS) has been conducted by the Queensland Government Statistician's Office on behalf of the Queensland Police Service (QPS) since 1996.
+The survey recommenced in 2014 after being suspended in 2012 and 2013.
+It was conducted again in 2016.

 The aim of the CVS is to assess satisfaction with the service provided by police to victims of personal and property offences.
 Questions cover a range of topics including: